Supreme Court Questions Fresh SLP Filing After Withdrawal Without Leave, Refers Matter To Larger Bench

 Based on this, the Court in Narahari observed that a dismissal of an SLP by a non-speaking order does not constitute law under Article 141 of the Constitution of India, nor does it invoke res judicata.
 Therefore, the remedy of filing a fresh SLP would still be available.
 It was also noted that if a review in the High Court is allowed post-SLP dismissal, the same rationale should extend to filing a subsequent SLP.

-However, the Division Bench acknowledged the potential for an overwhelming influx of litigation if this interpretation were upheld, as it would necessitate reasons for every SLP dismissal.
-To resolve this issue definitively, the Court directed the Registry to place the matter before Chief Justice of India DY Chandrachud for constituting a larger bench.
+However, the Division Bench acknowledged the potential for an overwhelming influx of litigation if this interpretation were upheld.
+This would necessitate reasons for every SLP dismissal.
+The Court directed the Registry to place the matter before Chief Justice of India DY Chandrachud for a larger bench.

-This move aims to provide clarity and put an end to ambiguities regarding the filing of fresh SLPs after withdrawal without leave, potentially impacting the judicial process and litigation landscape significantly.
+This move aims to provide clarity and put an end to ambiguities.
+It is regarding the filing of fresh SLPs after withdrawal without leave.
+This potentially impacts the judicial process and litigation landscape significantly.

 Facebook